The Evans Family

 COLLEGE, CAMBRIDGE, February 10, 1793.

-MY DEAR ANNE,
+MY DEAR ANNE, - A

-had informed me of your illness - and sure never did owl or night-raven
+informed me of your illness - and sure never did owl or night-raven

-("those mournful messengers of heavy things") pipe a more loathsome
+("those mournful messengers of heavy things") pipe a more loathsome song.

-can be full of grave saws upon the duty of resignation, etc.; but alas!
+upon the duty of resignation, etc.; but alas! when the sore visitations of

-patience.
-Yet if anything can throw a melancholy smile over the pale,
+anything can throw a melancholy smile over the pale, wan face of illness,

-wan face of illness, it must be the sight and attentions of those we
+it must be the sight and attentions of those we love.
+There are one or two

-love.
-There are one or two beings, in this planet of ours, whom God has
+beings, in this planet of ours, whom God has formed in so kindly a mould

-formed in so kindly a mould that I could almost consent to be ill in
+that I could almost consent to be ill in order to be nursed by them.

 O